 KWWL News Anchor/Nightside Executive Producer

-Abby Turpin co-anchors the 5, 6 and 10 p.m. broadcasts with Ron Steele at KWWL (NBC) in Waterloo, Iowa, and serves as the executive producer for the nightside team.
+Abby Turpin co-anchors the 5, 6, and 10 p.m. broadcasts with Ron Steele at KWWL (NBC) in Waterloo, Iowa, and serves as the executive producer for the nightside team.

-A Columbus, Ohio, native, Abby is a graduate of Belmont University in Nashville, Tennessee.
+An Ohio native, Abby is a graduate of Belmont University in Nashville, Tennessee.
 Prior to KWWL, Abby was the main anchor at RFD-TV in Nashville.
 She came to the cable network with experience from three NBC and CBS news stations: KOLN in Lincoln, Nebraska, WNWO in Toledo, Ohio, and KXII in Sherman, Texas.
-She was an anchor and producer at all three stations.

 One thing about Abby many of her viewers always find interesting is her past experience in the music business.
 From singing in shows at Tokyo Disney to traveling the world while performing on cruise ships and on national tours, Abby is proud to continue sharing her voice in the community.
-Abby and her husband performed a show for over 1100 people at the Gallagher-Bluedorn Performing Arts Center in July 2019, which raised over $22k for the music programs their Friends group support.
+Abby and her husband performed a show for over 1100 people at the Gallagher-Bluedorn Performing Arts Center in July 2019, which raised over $22,000 for the music programs.
 They also did a show in April 2019 to raise money for renovations at the historic Snowden House in Waterloo.
 Viewers heard Abby sing at the 2018 Cedar Valley Honor Flight fundraiser, with the Waterloo Municipal Band, at the American Cancer Society’s Relay for Life of Black Hawk County Hope Heroes Night, and at the Field of Dreams in Dyersville.
-Abby and her husband also sang with the UNI New Horizons Band at their fall concert in 2017, and sang the National Anthem at Team of Dreams 2018.
-Abby is passionate about supporting local arts organizations because of her musical background.
+Abby and her husband also sang with the UNI New Horizons Band at its fall concert in 2017 and sang the National Anthem at Team of Dreams 2018.
+Abby and her husband are passionate about supporting local arts organizations because of their musical backgrounds.

 Abby considers her most important accomplishment to be her daughter, Reece, born in 2016.
 She has been married to her husband, Travis, since October 2012.